Tibetan Plateau: Environment

 The Tibetan Plateau supports a variety of ecosystems, most of them classified as montane grasslands.
 While parts of the plateau feature an alpine tundra-like environment, other areas feature monsoon-influenced shrublands and forests.
 Species diversity is generally reduced on the plateau due to the elevation and low precipitation.
-The Tibetan Plateau hosts the Tibetan wolf, and species of snow leopard, wild yak, wild ass, cranes, vultures, hawks, geese, snakes, and water buffalo.
-One notable animal is the high-altitude jumping spider, that can live at elevations of over 6500 m.
+The plateau hosts the Tibetan wolf, and species of snow leopard, wild yak, wild ass, cranes, vultures, hawks, geese, snakes, and water buffalo.
+One notable animal is the high-altitude jumping spider that can live at elevations of over 6500 m.

-Ecoregions found on the Tibetan Plateau, as defined by the World Wide Fund for Nature, are as follows:
+Ecoregions, as defined by the World Wide Fund for Nature, are as follows: